Art school: Canada

-Canada

-Universities and colleges

 There are four independent art and design universities in Canada, all public institutions.
 They are Emily Carr University of Art and Design (Vancouver), NSCAD University (Halifax), OCAD University (Toronto), and Alberta College of Art and Design (Calgary).

-Emily Carr University has the most active research program among the four with over $15 million in research over the last five years.
+Emily Carr University has one of the most active research program among the four with over $15 million in research over the last five years.
 OCAD University's research intensity has reached $3.2 million in 2011–12.
 All four schools teach in the major disciplines from painting through to new media and design.
-Over the last five years, Emily Carr has garnered the most of the major awards for students and alums across the country.
+Over the last five years, Emily Carr has garnered most of the major awards for students and alums across the country.

 NSCAD University was founded in 1887 by Anna Leonowens and other Halifax women.
 The school gained international prominence in the 1970s for innovation in conceptual art under the leadership of Garry Kennedy.
 In spite of its modest size, Art in America suggested in 1973 that NSCAD was "the best art school in North America", while more recently The Globe and Mail called it Canada's "most illustrious".

 The teaching of visual art at Mount Allison University can be traced back to the opening of the Women's Academy in 1854.
 It has been an important part of the curriculum since that time.
 In 1941, Mount Allison was the first university in Canada to give a Bachelor of Fine Arts degree in the visual arts.
 Much of the department's history was, and is, directly related to the Owens Art Gallery.
+Established in 1895, The Owens is Canada’s oldest university fine arts museum and the custodian of an important collection that span the nineteenth, twentieth, and twenty-first centuries.
 Until 1965, when the department moved to its own quarters in the Gairdner Fine Arts Building, the department was housed in the gallery.
 Since that time the gallery has been extensively remodelled into one of the largest in the Maritimes, serving both the university and community.
 In 2014, the department moved to a new contemporary state of the art studio facility in the Purdy Crawford Centre for the Arts.
-And in 2020, the Pierre Lassonde School of Fine Arts was established through philanthropic support, and builds on the program's long-standing history in and support of the arts and will bolster new learning, scholarship, and arts initiatives.
+And in 2020, the Pierre Lassonde School of Fine Arts was established through philanthropic support, and builds on the program's long-standing history in and support of the arts.